piyook/ai-colour-picker/README.md

 This will start up up the VITE dev server and serve the app from localhost:5173

+## Using

+Enter a word or phrase to send to OpenAI to generate the desired number of colours.
+Press 'enter' or click the submit button to send a request.

+Change the number of colours generated using the slider to change the value from 1 to 20.
+Note the larger the number of colours the longer the response time.

+The loader screen will appear whilst waiting for a response from OpenAI (this can take some time) and the colour pallete will be produced once a response is received.

+Colours can be copied as JSON data to the clipboard to be pasted in a code editor or other software.

 ## TO DO

 - Add option to connect to local dockerized Node.js backend service to contact Open AI and remove need for OpenAI API key in the App.
 See <https://github.com/piyook/open-ai-backend>